unfalse/cowsMoneyAndKarma/README.md

-# Cows Money And Karma
+# Cows Money And Karma Tycoon

 A game which I wrote in two days while participating in [KrassJAM](https://itch.io/jam/krassjam11).
 It's the kind of a hackathon which ran from November 29th to December 2nd.